teTUNAakita/msPro/README.md

 The second line shows the random number seeds.
 The output contains two replicates in this case.
 Each replicate starts with "segsites: X, nch: Y", where X is the number of mutations events and Y is the number of inter-species recombination evens.
-It should be noted that **msPro** allows back mutation events in the same sites, although the type of sites is 0 (original) or 1 (derived).
+Following this lines, you find five chromosomes in each replicate, and 0 and 1 represent different nucleotides.
-Following this lines, you find five chromosomes in each replicate.
+It should be noted that **msPro** allows back mutation events, and therefore the allele "1" is not necessarily a derived allele???

 ## References